MyBitcoinFuture/.github/README.md

 ## 🤝 Contributing

 We welcome contributions from the community!
-Please see our [contributing guidelines](https://github.com/MyBitcoinFuture/.github/blob/main/CONTRIBUTING.md) for details.
+See our [contributing guidelines](https://github.com/MyBitcoinFuture/.github/blob/main/CONTRIBUTING.md) for details.

 ### Community Guidelines
 - Follow our [code of conduct](https://github.com/MyBitcoinFuture/.github/blob/main/CODE_OF_CONDUCT.md)